AboOraig/sentinel-multispectral-analysis/README.md

 | [`Marine reflectance model`](./Marine%20reflectance%20model) | — | — |
 | [`Water components`](./Water%20components) | — | — |

-> The three folders above are described only briefly here — see each
-> folder's own README for details.

 ## Methodology

 All case studies follow a common processing structure: multi-band image